Eoin-Murphy/New-Library-Frontend/README.md

 - Adding a Loan entity (inc. repo, service & controller).
 I decided to have a separate entity Loan instead of a one-to-many Student-Loan direct link for two reasons.
-(1) We want to be able to pull back the loans directly without having to query all students and (2) in a 'real' implementation we would probably want to have some kind of rules applied on loans so they would justify their own entity.
+(1) We want to be able to pull back the loans directly without having to query all students and (2) in a 'real' implementation we would probably want to have some kind of rules applied on loans, so they would justify their own entity.
 - I spend a *lot* of time trying to get data structure unit tests working.
   So having defined the book/student/loan foreign keys in the entity fields, when I try to create a loan between a student and a book it works fine.
 But when I retrieve either the student or book, the loan is null.
+- Jumped ahead to full system tests, and it all seems to be working as expected
+- I do not have endpoints for adding/removing either books or students as they were not specified.
+- The debug controller would have to be deleted before any deployment to live environments.